Simple ways to save water, and use it wisely.

 Reduce or remove grass and replace it with water-wise landscaping that uses up to 50 percent less water!
 If you require a functional play area, consider a more drought tolerant variety of grass such as St. Augustine or Hybrid Bermuda, or a groundcover such as Phyla Nodiflora (also known as Lippia).

 Check your irrigation system frequently, and adjust sprinklers for overspray and runoff.

 Minimize evaporation by watering between 9:00 p.m. and 6:00 a.m.

 Use a layer of organic mulch around plants to reduce evaporation and save hundreds of gallons of water a year.

 Divide your watering cycle into shorter periods to eliminate runoff.

-- Direct rain gutter spouts and other runoff towards shrubs and trees, or collect and use for your garden.
+Direct rain gutter spouts and other runoff towards shrubs and trees, or collect and use the water for your garden.